Burnley's Pastor Mick: ‘If I lock this door, he dies’

 Pastor Mick moves quickly.
 There's now quite a crowd gathered - with children circling on bikes.
 Two police community support officers are talking into their radios.

 But Mick was the first on his hands and knees, talking to the unresponsive man and checking for a pulse.
-He rushes inside and asks Kev for the Naloxone, a medicine that rapidly reverses the effects of an overdose.
+He rushes inside and asks Kev for the Naloxone, a medicine that rapidly reverses the effects of an opioid overdose - such as heroin.

 By the time Mick gets back to the man - needle in hand - the panic is over.
 The emergency medication wasn't needed and the man is back on his feet.
 Nevertheless it was still a traumatic moment for Mick - and he becomes emotional.

 "People don't like to see [moments like] that but that's the reality of every city and every town in this country," he says.
-"And I'm sorry if it offends people, but they're dying, and they can all be saved, everyone last one of them."
+"And I'm sorry if it offends people, but they're dying, and they can all be saved, every last one of them."

 Pastor Mick and his colleagues are proud with what they have achieved this year - but they also fear what the pandemic might yet bring in terms of mental health problems.